eriknovak/anonipy/README.md

 The anonipy package is a python package for data anonymization.
 It is designed to be simple to use and highly customizable, supporting different anonymization strategies.
 Powered by LLMs.

-## Requirements
-Before starting the project make sure these requirements are available:

-- [python].
-The python programming language (v3.8, v3.9, v3.10).

 ## Install

 ```bash